Bo Helliwell, Architect AIBC, FRAIC

 Kim has over 30 years of experience in developing an architectural approach that is distinct to the West Coast.
 She is an excellent designer and is committed to innovative and sustainable design strategies, as well as an architecture that is appropriate to place.
 She is very capable at keeping a project on time and on budget.
 Kim’s work has been exhibited and published nationally and internationally, and reflects a strong understanding of timber design.
 She has taught at the University of British Columbia, and at institutions in Mexico and Panama.
 Kim is the current Chair of the Vancouver Urban Design Panel, past Chair of the West Vancouver Design Review Committee, past chair the Design Review Panel in Tofino, and was a director of the Vancouver League for Studies in Architecture and the Environment.

-Michael Henoch, Intern Architect AIBC
+Abbi Brown, Intern Architect AIBC

 (Remembering) Harry, Landscape Barkitect